libp2p/docs/content/concepts/transports/webrtc.md

 - _Relay R_ - a libp2p relay node

 In this connectivity scenario, _A_ wants to connect to _B_.
-This roughly works as follows:
+This works as follows:

 - _B_ connects to _R_ and makes a relay reservation.
-(See circuit relay v2 docs.)
-- _B_ appends `webrtc-w3c` to its relayed multiaddress and advertises it to the network.
+It appends `webrtc-private-to-private` to its relayed multiaddress and advertises it to the network.
-- _A_ will discover _B_'s relayed multiaddr.
-- _A_ sees that _B_ supports `webrtc-w3c` and establishes a relayed connection to _B_ via _R_.
+- _A_ discovers _B_'s relayed multiaddr, sees it supports private-to-private, and establishes a relayed connection to _B_ via _R_.
-- Over the relayed connection, _A_ will:
-  - Create an _outbound_ `RTCPeerConnection`
-  - Send a SDP offer via the WebRTC API
+- _A_ and _B_ create outbound and inbound [`RTCPeerConnection` objects](https://webrtc.org/getting-started/peer-connections) respectively
+  - Per their namesake, these objects handle peer connections, define how they're set up, and contain other useful information about the network.
-  - Initiate the `webrtc-w3c-signaling` signaling protocol via a stream
+- _A_ initiates the `webrtc-signaling` protocol to _B_ via a stream over the relayed connection
-- On _B_'s end (over the same relayed connection), _B_ will
-  - Receive _A_'s SDP offer sent via the signaling protocol stream
-  - Create an _inbound_ `RTCPeerConnection` and provide the offer to its peer connection via the WebRTC API
-  - Send an answer back to _A_ over the signaling protocol stream
+  - This signaling stream is used to:
-- Once _A_ gets the answer from _B_, _A_ sets the session description with answer
+    - Exchange SDPs between nodes (an offer from _A_ and an answer from _B_)
-- Via the signaling protocol stream, _A_ and _B_ now both exchange information about the network connection (in WebRTC parlance this is called [exchanging ICE candidates](https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API/Connectivity#ice_candidates))
+    - Exchange information about the network connection (in WebRTC parlance this is called [exchanging ICE candidates](https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API/Connectivity#ice_candidates))
 - After this whole process is done, there can be one of two results:
   - A successful direct connection is established between _A_ and _B_
     - In this case, both browser nodes will close the signaling protocol stream